Bay Discovery Centre

-In lots of interesting ways, arts and culture invigorates our lives, stimulates our economy, strengthen social connections and activates our public spaces.
+In lots of interesting ways, arts and culture invigorates our lives, stimulates our economy, strengthens social connections, and activates our public spaces.

 We recognise the role creativity plays in expressing our identity, adding vibrancy, and creating a sense of belonging in our city.
 At Holdfast Bay, we aim to create a place where people love to live and visit and provide opportunities to participate and experience arts and cultural activities.

 Creative Holdfast Winter Program

-Check out the Creative Holdfast Summer Program and tap into the creative events, workshops, exhibitions, talks and tours that will be held in Holdfast Bay between October 2020 – March 2021.
+Check out the Creative Holdfast Summer Program and tap into the creative events, workshops, exhibitions, talks, and tours that will be held in Holdfast Bay between October 2021 - March 2022.

 Arts and Culture Strategy 2019 – 2024

-The Creative Holdfast: Arts & Culture Strategy was developed by Urban Mind in 2019 and will guide the coordination, management and investment in arts, culture and creativity for the next five years.
+The Creative Holdfast: Arts & Culture Strategy was developed by Urban Mind in 2019 and guides the coordination, management, and investment in arts, culture, and creativity.

-Creative Holdfast was developed in response to an extensive program of community engagement with residents and businesses, creative practitioners, community arts group, key organisations and industry and cultural leaders.
+Creative Holdfast was developed in response to an extensive program of community engagement with residents and businesses, creative practitioners, community arts groups, key organizations, and industry & cultural leaders.